karthik/tradeoff/manuscript/lit_analysis_2.md

 I should add this paper to the list:

-Partridge, L. & Harvey, P.H.
-(1988) The ecological context of life-history evo- lution.
-Science, 241, 1449–1455.

-Cochran, M.E. & Ellner, S. (1992) Simple methods for calculating age-based life history parameters for stage structured populations.
-Ecological Mono- graphs, 62, 345–364.

 Lesica, P.&Young,T.P.
-(2005)Ademographicmodel explains life-history var- iation in Arabis fecunda.
+(2005)A demographic model explains life-history variation in Arabis fecunda.
 Functional Ecology, 19, 471–477.

-Schaffer, 1974.
-Selection for optimal life histories: the effects of age structure: ecology, 55, 291-303

-Bell 1980.
-The cost of reproduction and their consequences.
-American Naturalist 116, 45-76

-Bell and Koufopanou v 1986 The cost of reproduction. oxford survey evol bio 3 83-131.